joshghent/blog/content/blog/learning-software/index.md

+---
+title: "My Advice on Become a Software Developer"
+date: "2021-01-31"
+description: "A letter to my 17-year-old self on how to become a software developer."
+---

 Whilst running the [MidlandsJS](https://midlandsjs.org) meetup, I've been asked a number of times how to "get into" software development and the industry at large.
 So that I can clarify my own thoughts (and update them), here is my advice.